xsy420/auth/README.md

 Double-check your file format.
 If you claim it's JSON but it's actually a picture of your cat, the import will fail.

+#### WTF!?
+My long ass entry name doesn't show the full length and has ... at the end

+All entries get truncated at 40 characters, for common reasons.

 #### None of the above worked!?!?!?
 What do i do???

 Are you trying to run this on Windows? macOS?
 Your smartphone?
 Your smart fridge?